-The Leica M10 (Typ 3656) and the Canon EOS M100 are two digital cameras that were officially introduced, respectively, in January 2017 and August 2017.
-The M10 Typ 3656 is a fixed lens compact, while the EOS M100 is a rangefinder-style mirrorless.
-The cameras are based on a full frame (M10 Typ 3656) and an APS-C sensor.
+The Leica M10 (Typ 3656) and the Canon EOS M100 are two digital cameras that were announced, respectively, in January 2017 and August 2017.
+The M10 is a fixed lens compact, while the M100 is a rangefinder-style mirrorless.
+The cameras are based on a full frame (M10) and an APS-C sensor.
 The Leica has a resolution of 23.8 megapixel, whereas the Canon provides 24 MP.

 An illustration of the physical size and weight of the Leica M10 and the Canon M100 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the M10 Typ 3656 – represents the basis for the calculations across all the size and weight measures).
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the M10 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M100 is considerably smaller (35 percent) than the Leica M10.
-Moreover, the EOS M100 is substantially lighter (54 percent) than the M10 Typ 3656.
-Cameras intended for semi-professional or professional use tend to be a bit bulkier in order to give them the necessary ruggedness.
-In this context, it is worth noting that neither the M10 Typ 3656 nor the EOS M100 are weather-sealed.
+Moreover, the M100 is substantially lighter (54 percent) than the M10.
+In this context, it is worth noting that neither the M10 nor the M100 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.